 People of all ages, including children, can participate in meaningful reconciliation activities by learning about reconciliation and the Truth and Reconciliation Commission's Calls to Action, learning about the history of Canada from a variety of viewpoints, and learning about fun and engaging ways to get involved.
-Resources for Primary Grade (Pre-K - Gr.
-6) may include those that teach about Indigenous history and culture, aim to broaden perspectives, and encourage critical thinking.
+Resources for Primary Grades (K - 6) may include those that teach about Indigenous history and culture, aim to broaden perspectives, and encourage critical thinking.

-- Learn about important issues for First Nations children and young people through Caring Society resources including videos.
+- Learn about important issues for First Nations children and young people through:

-- Organize a Have a Heart Day party in the classroom.
+- Organize a Have a Heart Day party in the classroom and send Valentine's.

 - Make hearts and plant a heart garden for Honouring Memories, Planting Dreams.